 - Choose someone who knows you well.
 It's a definite red flag when a recommender indicates "fairly well" or "not well" by the question about how well they know you.

 - Your recommenders must submit their letters of recommendation via the online application.

 - You are responsible for ensuring that both recommendations are submitted before the application deadline.

 - References of a personal or social nature are strongly discouraged.

 There are two required essays and one optional essay in the application for the Full Time MBA program.
 If you are applying to an MBA dual-degree program, please note there is an additional required essay.

 Statement of Purpose – Use this essay to describe why you are choosing to pursue an MBA degree at this time in your career.
 Include information about what you hope to achieve while in the program, as well as your goals for after the program.

-The optional essay is truly optional, and may be presented in 250 words or less.
-It should be used to address any weaknesses (low GMAT or GPA) or inconsistencies in your application.
-You may use it to explain your choice of recommenders, or if you believe there is other information that our admissions committee should know about your applications that hasn’t been previously addressed.
+The optional essay should be used to address any weaknesses (low GMAT or GPA) or inconsistencies in your application.
+You may use it to explain your choice of recommenders or any additional information that our admissions committee should know about your application that hasn’t been previously addressed.